I’ve been baking today! Fresh out of the oven is this deliciously moist Spiced Pumpkin and Walnut Tea Loaf.

 - Cool for 10 minutes in the tin before turning out onto a wire rack to cool completely.

-I am also holding a month long Halloween Link Party to celebrate Crafty October and would love for you to share your Halloween ideas – crafts, recipes, costumes, parties…as long as it is family friendly!
+I am hosting a month long Halloween Link Party to celebrate Crafty October and would love for you to share your Halloween ideas – crafts, recipes, costumes, parties…anything goes, as long as it is family friendly!
 It’s my favourite time of year, (as you may well know!) and I can’t wait to see what you link up!